I keep being asked, what do I mean by “natural movement”

 …here are some of my thoughts

-We can consider a movement natural if its innate to humans from a biomechanical and physiological perspective.
+We can consider a movement natural if it's innate to humans from a biomechanical and physiological perspective.
 Although, not only utilitarian but also expressive movement patterns are part of this category, as they play an important role in social contexts (e.g. dance, imitations).
 Over the course of evolution, these were the movements which have shaped our bodies and minds.
-Yet, during the past centuries we rapidly grew distance from this evolutionary heritage, with the growing absence of a vital necessity for movement and physical capability.
-Even worse, the gradual adaptation to our man made environments and modern ways of living slowly robbing us from our natural physical capacity, reshaping our bodies and degrading our health.
+Yet, during the past centuries, we rapidly grew distance from this evolutionary heritage, with the growing absence of a vital necessity for movement and physical capability.
+Even worse, the gradual adaptation to our man-made environments and modern ways of living slowly robbing us of our natural physical capacity, reshaping our bodies and degrading our health.

-The practice of natural movements can provide a holistic, organic approach to improve and maintain strength, vigour and freedom of movement.
-Frequent and varied movement is not only key to achieve physical competency, but also a foundational biological necessity and a potential remedy for many chronic diseases rooted in our lifestyle.
+The practice of natural movements can provide a holistic, organic approach to improving and maintaining strength, vigour and freedom of movement.
+Frequent and varied movement is not only key to achieving physical competency, but also a foundational biological necessity and a potential remedy for many chronic diseases rooted in our lifestyle.

-MovNat did a really great job putting things together, and providing not only vocabulary of natural movements but also a framework for practice.
+MovNat did a really great job putting things together and providing not only the vocabulary of natural movements but also a framework for practice.

 Formal training gets truly complete with gradual lifestyle integration of natural movements.
-We must seek opportunities to move in our day to day life regardless potential social and cultural criticism.
+We must seek opportunities to move in our day-to-day life regardless of potential social and cultural criticism.
 Movement is our way to interact with the world around us, and an expression of our human nature.

 “We need to start seeing our own animality not as a “lower” plane of behavior in life, but as the manifestation of our biological foundation and essential biological needs that we should not deny.”